thebkv/bkv/BKV_Read_Bible_Key_Way.md

 Yet when read through the **Bible Key Version (BKV)** lens, every page simplifies into one truth:
 **The Bible is the story of you.**

-Instead of being a record of external history, it becomes a **map of consciousness**.
+At first level, it is a record of external history.
+Through BKV it becomes a **map of consciousness** and a path to Eternal Salvation.
 Every name, place, and event represents a **state of mind** or **faculty of the soul** at work within the reader.

 To demonstrate how this works, it helps to start with a book that’s short, direct, and symbolically pure —